Shiliu railway station

-Shiliu (石榴車站 (Shíliú Chēzhàn)) is a railway station on the Taiwan Railways Administration West Coast line located in Douliu City, Yunlin County, Taiwan.
-The station does not contain many passenger amenities.
+Shiliu (石榴車站 (Shíliú Chēzhàn)) is a railway station on the Taiwan Railway West Coast line located in Douliu City, Yunlin County, Taiwan.
+It does not contain many passenger amenities.

 Overview

 This wooden station has two side platforms.
-The station originally had an island platform, but it was demolished after the station was converted to a depot.
-The station currently only serves local services and is considered a hikyō station.
+It originally had an island platform, but it was demolished after the station was converted to a depot.
+Shiliu station currently only serves local services and is considered a hikyō station.